-- Composition of the Board of Directors must be formed with members of diverse skills in various fields industry and business management, strategic planning, accounting, finance, and marketing and sales management, as well as law and corporate governance administration.
-In addition, directors must be eligible to perform directing a listed company as defined by the Company's articles, and by laws. - Appointment of directors must follow the agenda set with transparency, accountabilty.
-The consideration must be performed based on sufficient information and credentials of the persons to be appointed, which are useful for the general meeting of shareholders to make decision. - Directors must pass the recruitment criteria and procedures prescribed by the Board in a clear and transparent manner. - Terms of director positioning must be in line with laws stipulated on listed companies.
+- (4) Directors must pass the recruitment criteria and procedures prescribed by the Board in a clear and transparent manner. - (5) Terms of director positioning must be in line with laws stipulated on listed companies.
 In each annual general meeting of shareholders, one-third of directors must be retired by rotation.
 For the directors to be retired in the first and second years following the company's being listed, if not agreed otherwise, the company arranges lot drawing to determine who must retire.
 The practice for subsequent years defines that the directors who are in office for the longest time shall retire.
 Directors who are retired by rotation may be re-elected to the position.
-The Company has not determined how many times a director can be relected to the office. - In addition to the already retired by rotation, directors will be retired on: - (1) Death - (2) Resignation - (3) Disqualified or prohibited under the law governing public companies - (4) At the meeting, shareholders vote to be fired following the law governing a public limited company. - (5) The court orders to be retired. - Board of Directors must disclose the records of each director in the annual report every year for the shareholders to be informed accordingly.
-The report must states that which directors are executive or non-executive directors, or independent directors. - Board of Directors appoints the Company Secretary to be responsible for arranging meetings of the Committees, taking care of activities of the Board, and following up operations for accurate and consistent practices.
-The Secretary has to report any significant change to the Board for acknowledgement. - Duties and authorities of Chairman of the Board of Directors and of Chief Executive Officers are clearly segregated.
-This will define a certain scope of duties in policy making, corporate governance, and business management routine. - To enable all directors to be fully devoted time and efforts to their duties, the Company's Board of Directors has set numbers of enterprises that each director can hold a position as follows: - (1) Executive Director or Full-time Director, for up to four companies - (2) Non-Executive Director or Professional Director, for up to six companies - (a) In the case that a director needs to work for more than five listed companies, the company must inform shareholders and stakeholders and clarify the reasons, impact to the duties, and the director's performance in the company by documents in the Annual Information Form (Form 56-1) and annual reports (Form 56-2). - (b) To nominate a person to be a director, the company must discloses sufficient information regarding the position in other companies of that nominee to shareholders to consider before the vote.

-(c) Senior management to become a director of a board in the company's subsidiaries and affiliates are required to get prior approval from the Board of Directors.
+The company has not determined how many times a director can be relected to the office. - (6) In addition to the already retired by rotation, directors will be retired on: - Death - Resignation - Disqualified or prohibited under the law governing public companies - At the meeting, shareholders vote to be fired following the law governing a public limited company. - The court orders to be retired. - (7) The Board of Directors must disclose the records of each director in the annual report every year for the shareholders to be informed accordingly.
+The report must states that which directors are executive or non-executive directors, or independent directors. - (8) The Board of Directors appoints the Company Secretary to be responsible for arranging meetings of the Committees, taking care of activities of the Board, and following up operations for accurate and consistent practices.
+The Secretary has to report any significant change to the Board for acknowledgement. - (9) Duties and authorities of Chairman of the Board of Directors and of Chief Executive Officers are clearly segregated.
+This will define a certain scope of duties in policy making, corporate governance, and business management routine. - (10) To enable all directors to be fully devoted time and efforts to their duties, the Company's Board of Directors set numbers of enterprises that each director can hold a position fin listed companies should not exceed the number as follows: - (a) Executive Director or Full-time Director, for up to four companies - (b) Non-Executive Director or Professional Director, for up to six companies - In the case that a director needs to work for more than five listed companies, the Company must inform shareholders and stakeholders and clarify the reasons, impact to the duties, and the director's performance in the Company by documents in the Annual Information Form (Form 56-1) and annual reports (Form 56-2). - To nominate a person to be a director, the Company must discloses sufficient information regarding the position in other companies of that nominee to shareholders to consider before the vote. - Senior management to become a director of a board in the Company's subsidiaries and affiliates are required to get prior approval from the Board of Directors.